Kadhal Rojavae: Production

 Keyaar had planned to make the film with Prashanth during 1996, but the actor's commitments to Shankar's Jeans (1998), meant that he could not allot dates to start the project.
 Consequently, Bhaskar of Oscar Movies signed George Vishnu, the son of former actress Sheela to debut in his production, Kadhal Rojavae in 1997 and according to the deal signed, Vishnu was not supposed to act in any other film until Kadhal Rojavae had been completed and released.
 However, during production, Vishnu could not wait and starred in a Malayalam film, while Keyaar was still shooting causing a rift between the actor and producer Bhaskar during the making of the project.
-Pooja Kumar, who was crowned Miss India USA in 1995, was selected to make her debut as heroine and during production she was signed and dropped from other Tamil films of the period including V. I. P and Chinna Raja.
-The actress notably returned more than a decade later starring in the lead role in Kamal Haasan's bilingual Vishwaroopam.
-Kadhal Rojavae released after a delay in production in 2000.
+Pooja Kumar, who was crowned Miss India USA in 1995, was selected to make her debut as heroine.

 Soundtrack

 The film score and the soundtrack were composed by Ilaiyaraaja.
-The soundtrack features 10 tracks with lyrics written by Vaali, Muthulingam and Vaasan.
-The audio cassette was launched at a ceremony in Chennai, with A. V. M. Saravanan and Sivakumar presiding over the event as chief guests during early 1997.
+The audio cassette was launched at a ceremony in Chennai, with M. Saravanan and Sivakumar presiding over the event as chief guests during early 1997.

-Release
+Reception

-The film opened in January 2000 to mixed reviews with Savitha of The Hindu mentioning "Both the newcomers have a long way to go in honing their acting skills".
-The critic also added that "the high point of the film is the music by Ilaiyaraja.
+Savitha Padmanabhan of The Hindu wrote, "Both the newcomers have a long way to go in honing their acting skills".
+Savitha also added that "the high point of the film is the music by Ilaiyaraja.
 The same can be said about the background score that lifts the mood of the film to some extent."
+Malini Mannath of Chennai Online wrote, "The movie has a jaded look.
+For those who have seen (It Happened One Night - or nearer home, Dil Hai Ki Manta Nahin) the script will be a familiar one.
+Vishnu [...] and Pooja, both debutants, show promise and are at ease with their roles.
+What stands out is [Ilaiyaraaja's] catchy song numbers".